haxtheweb/edtechjoker/draft-outline.md

   - A repo in 1 team member's account for a fork of https://github.com/btopro/ist-vercel-demo renamed to be related to your project
 - **Sunday night by Midnight**: Submit to the #edtechjoker channel a link to your working 11ty documentation space with the following in the site
   - a section describing the project / linking to the issue you selected
+  - a section describing the technologies that you'll be using for this microservice and how they all fit together
   - a section linking to your fork of the repo, the repo powering your 11ty site
   - a "Notes" section that says Week 10, and has images of the mock ups, any notes your team generated, as well as questions and next steps